- Industry Statistics

 How many Americans live in nursing homes?

-About 1.4 million Americans live in nursing homes.
-In addition to this, there are more than 810,000 Americans who live in assisted living facilities.
+Approximately 1.4 million Americans reside in nursing homes.
+Additionally, there are more than 810,000 individuals living in assisted living facilities.

-Assisted living facilities provide less hands-on care than nursing homes do and are designed for people who can still live independently but need some care.
-However, many of these residents move to nursing homes just a couple of years after they move into assisted living facilities.
+Assisted living facilities offer less intensive care than nursing homes and cater to those who can live independently but need some assistance.
+Many residents transition to nursing homes within a couple of years.

 -